Governors

 She is a member of the Finance and Premises and the Head Teacher Performance Review Committee.
 Her focus subjects are Maths and Computing.

 Dawn has been at Whitchurch since January 2009.
 She previously worked in both a village primary and a large primary in Bracknell Forest.
-As well as being Headteacher she is also the schools SENCO, Designated Safeguarding Lead and teaches Maths each morning.
+As well as being Headteacher she is also the school’s SENCO, Designated Safeguarding Lead and teaches KS2 art each week.

 Print Friendly, PDF & Email